 The READ Center office is open with alternating staff.

 If you need to come by the office, please call ahead.
 All visitors must wear a mask in the READ office.
 The office number is 804-288-9930.

-The READ Center will resume classes on September 14 for the fall semester.
+The READ Center classes resumed on September 14.

 Use good judgment when meeting one-to-one.

 One to one pairs can choose whether or not to meet in person.
-Some libraries have opened now in Virignia’s Phase Three.
+Some libraries have opened now in Virginia’s Phase Three.
 Libraries are requiring masks and asking patrons to maintain 6 feet of social distance.
 This could make it difficult to tutor.
 Some READ tutors continue to meet weekly over the phone or online.
 Some pairs are waiting until it is safer to meet in person.
 This is an individual decision.
-Please continue to send in your monthly reports if you continue to tutor during this time.
+Please continue to send in your monthly reports if you are still tutoring during this time.